Water sensitive design

 Make an inquiry about Water Sensitive Urban Design

 Photo: Water Sensitive Urban Design workshop participants.
 By Pilar Angon

-Council runs a three-part workshop series called ‘Water sensitive design on your property’ that introduces you to WSUD principles.
+Council runs a three-part workshop series for residents called ‘Water sensitive design on your property’ that introduces you to WSUD principles.
 It includes a practical hands-on workshop that uses these design principles to build a water sensitive feature on a participant's property.